-James Nesbitt stars in this British-made drama from the man behind Marvel Comics.
-Nesbitt plays Murder Squad detective Harry Clayton, who's been given the power to control luck.
+The world lost a great talent when Stan Lee passed away.
+Best known for his Marvel superheroes, he also worked with Sky on this excellent British drama.
+James Nesbitt stars as Murder Squad detective Harry Clayton, who's been given the power to control luck.
 Hence the title.
 There are three seasons in 4K to binge on Sky.

 This American drama stars two English actors in the leading roles – Dominic West and Ruth Wilson – and manages to put a fresh spin on seemingly familiar tales of love and lust.
 The over-arching story is told from each protagonist's perspective, letting the viewer decide who and what to believe as the story unravels.
 It's well-paced and well-acted, and does just enough each episode to keep you intrigued without giving the game away.
-Season four is underway now in UHD on Sky Q.
+There are now five seasons in UHD on Sky Q.

 If you haven't seen this epic trilogy yet, you really should.
 You can watch the complete Godfather trilogy on Sky right now, though only The Godfather and The Godfather Part II are available in 4K.
 As it happens, the quality is befitting of the films, with only the last film letting the side down somewhat.
 But it was a high bar – the first two form arguably the greatest pairing in cinema history.
 Three years of meticulous 4K restoration ensures a pretty solid picture considering the original was released back in 1972.